JetBrains/guide/site/java/tips/filter-stable-versions-in-package-search/index.md

 video: "https://youtu.be/oSvjckoIUbM"
 ---

-You can filter out unstable versions in the Dependencies tool window by selecting the "Only stable" checkbox.
+You can filter out unstable versions in the Dependencies tool window by selecting the **Only stable** checkbox.